-- [14] Issue One (Cap Rate): The Respondent, City of Calgary explained that the City used the two available sales from Crowfoot Crossing because they were the only timely sales of income producing properties available.
-He stated that Crowfoot Crossing is an accepted example of a Power Centre and the two properties were sold fairly recently, in 2012. - [15] The Respondent argued that Harper's Tire (previously Crowfoot Honda) was sold as a vacant property, and it was not producing an income at the time of the sale.
+- [13] Issue One (Cap Rate): The Respondent, City of Calgary explained that the City used the two available sales from Crowfoot Crossing because they were the only timely sales of income producing properties available.
+He stated that Crowfoot Crossing is an accepted example of a Power Centre and the two properties were sold fairly recently, in 2012. - The Respondent argued that Harper's Tire (previously Crowfoot Honda) was sold as a vacant property, and it was not producing an income at the time of the sale.
 Further, it was changed after it was purchased to accommodate the two current tenants, therefore the income which it is currently producing is not the income it would have been able to produce prior to being sold.
 Previously, the car dealership had been assessed using the Cost approach.
-It would be difficult to accurately calculate a Cap rate for the property for the assessment year. - [16] In addition, the Respondent argued that Direct Control (DC) land use limitations on the property restrict its options for development severely and may have been a reason that the property sold at a low value, therefore increasing the Cap rate. - [17] Finally, the Respondent introduced corporate searches, sales and other documents indicating that there may be a relationship between the vendor and purchaser, rendering the sale non-arm's length. - [18] The Respondent also argued that 850 Crowfoot Cr NW was purchased for occupancy by the owner and not to produce a rental income.
-For this reason, it was excluded from the Cap rate study. - [19] Issue Two (Rent Rate): The Respondent presented Assessment Request for Information (ARFI) evidence to demonstrate that the so-called newer leases were extensions of old leases which had been agreed to at the original lease dates (R1, p95-116).
-The City showed that the leases which the Complainant was describing as "new" were actually among the older leases on the list. - [20] The Respondent also argued that the Sears Home store in Brentwood is an anchor store for an enclosed mall and should not be included in the list of Big Box stores used to calculate Power Centre rent rates.
-Typically anchor stores attract lower lease rates because the mall management needs them to attract customers into the mall.
+It would be difficult to accurately calculate a Cap rate for the property for the assessment year. - [15] In addition, the City argued that Direct Control (DC) land use limitations on the property restrict its options for development severely and may have been a reason that the property sold at a low value, therefore increasing the Cap rate. - [16] Finally, the City introduced corporate searches, sales and other documents indicating that there may be a relationship between the vendor and purchaser rendering the sale non-arm's length. - [17] City of Calgary also argued that 850 Crowfoot Cr NW was purchased for occupancy by the owner and not to produce a rental income.
+For this reason, it was excluded from the Cap rate study. - [18] Issue Two (Rent Rate): The Respondent presented evidence to demonstrate that the so-called newer leases were actually extensions of old leases which had been agreed to at the original lease dates (R1, 100-122).
+The City showed that the leases which the Complainant was describing as "new" were actually among the older leases on the list. - [19] City of Calgary also argued that the Sears Home store in Brentwood is an anchor store for an enclosed mall and should not be included in the list of Big Box stores used to calculate Power Centre rent rates.
+Typically anchor stores attract lower lease rates because the mall management needs them to attract customers into the mall. - [20] The Respondent also showed that even if the Sears Home store is included in the list.

-[21] The Respondent also showed that even if the Sears Home store is included in the list, making it a list of seven leases rather than six, the median lease rate is \$13.50/sf which is closer to the City's assessment of \$14.00/sf than it is to the request of \$12.50/sf.
+making it a list of seven leases rather than six, the median lease rate is \$13.50/sf which is closer to the City's assessment of \$14.00/sf than it is to the request of \$12.50/sf.

-[22] The Respondent requested that the typical Rent rate for Big Box stores 40,001 sf to 80,000 sf be confirmed at \$14.00/sf.
+City of Calgary requested that the typical Rent rate for Big Box stores 40,001 sf to 80,000 sf be confirmed at \$14.00/sf.